-- Primary production worksheet.
-If you are a primary producer you will need this worksheet to help you work out some of the amounts in this section.
-The worksheet is included in Information for primary producers 2011 (NAT 1712).
+- Primary production worksheet: If you are a primary producer, you will need this worksheet to help you determine some of the amounts in this section.
+The worksheet is included in Information for primary producers 2012 (NAT 1712).
 To find out how to get this publication, see the inside back cover.
-Complete the worksheet before proceeding. - Individual PAYG payment summary schedule 2011
+Complete the worksheet before proceeding. - Individual PAYG payment summary schedule 2012 (NAT 3647).